Chart Color Schemes

 Karama is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Karama's dwelling structures, as per the latest Census, consisted of 77.2% houses and 22.8% other dwellings.
-In comparison, Darwin metro had 68.4% houses and 31.6% other dwellings.
-Home ownership in Karama was at 19.1%, with mortgaged dwellings at 41.8% and rented ones at 39.0%.
-The median monthly mortgage repayment in the area was $1,950, lower than Darwin metro's average of $2,028.
-The median weekly rent figure in Karama was $293, compared to Darwin metro's $350.
-Nationally, Karama's mortgage repayments were higher at $1,950, while rents were lower at $293.
+Karama's dwelling structures, as per the latest Census, consisted of 77.2% houses and 22.8% other dwellings such as semi-detached homes, apartments, and others.
+This compares to Darwin metro's structure of 68.4% houses and 31.6% other dwellings.
+Home ownership in Karama was at 19.1%, with the rest being mortgaged (41.8%) or rented (39.0%).
+The median monthly mortgage repayment in Karama was $1,950, below Darwin metro's average of $2,028.
+The median weekly rent figure for Karama stood at $293, lower than Darwin metro's $350 and the national average of $375.
+Nationally, Karama's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing